 Last year’s 2021 Hyundai Santa Fe only qualified for the lower-tier, Top Safety Pick award because not all available headlight systems on the car earned "good" or even "acceptable" ratings from the Insurance Institute for Highway Safety (IIHS).
 With Hyundai’s minor improvements on the headlight systems, all models built after July 2021 now come with exclusively "good" and "acceptable" headlight ratings.

 Improving in this category proved to earn Hyundai big rewards, as the Santa Fe upgraded award tiers to the highest level this year.

-In its review, Consumer Reports described the Hyundai Santa Fe as a size above the Hyundai Tucson Compact SUV, but below the larger, three-row Hyundai Palisade SUV.
+, but below the larger, three-row Hyundai Palisade SUV.
 The report also describes the car as having a roomy backseat and large center console.